voxeet/comms-sdk-dotnet/Readme.md

 }
 ```

-### 6. Close the session and dispose the SDK
+### 6. Close the session and dispose of the SDK

-After leaving the conference, close the session and dispose the SDK using the [Session.Close](xref:DolbyIO.Comms.Services.Session#DolbyIO_Comms_Services_Session_Close) and [DolbyIOSDK.Dispose](xref:DolbyIO.Comms.Dispose) methods.
+After leaving the conference, close the session and dispose of the SDK using the [Session.Close](xref:DolbyIO.Comms.Services.Session#DolbyIO_Comms_Services_Session_Close) and [DolbyIOSDK.Dispose](xref:DolbyIO.Comms.Dispose) methods.

 ```cs
 try